munaibalhelali/DPVTS/README.md

 ![system architecture](images/system_architecture.png)

 This is the source code of the DPVTS project.
 It is a thesis project for electronics engineering bachelor degree at Multimedia University, Cyberjaya, Malaysia.
 The system architecture is as shown above.
-The RNN training and Driver app are a complementary elements that are developed by other coleages while all of the other elements developed in this project.
+The RNN training and Driver app are a complementary elements that are developed by other coleages while all of the other elements are developed in this project.

 ## Developed by: Munaib Al-Helali
 ## Supervised by: Cheong Soon Nyean